MicroCODEIncorporated/mcode-resizer/README.md

 # mcode-resizer
-A pair of C# .NET classes that enable any Windows Form to automatically resize to any DPI at any Scale.
+A pair of C# .NET classes that enable any Windows Form to automatically resize to any DPI at any Scale on any display.

 ## Description

-After adding these two .NET C# classes to any Windows Forms project any Form can be updated to auto-size by editing just two (2) lines of code.
+After adding these two .NET C# classes to any Windows Forms project any Form can be updated to auto-size<br>
+by editing just three (3) lines of code.

-The auto-sizing of these classes does not rely on any Windows features, no DPI scaling mode, no anchoring of controls, etc.
+The auto-sizing of these classes does not rely on any Windows features, no DPI scaling mode, no anchoring<br>
+of controls, etc. It relies on Windows display properties and math alone to retain the best possible appearance<br>
+of all controls in a Windows Form for all possible resolutions, scales, and shapes.
+It also supports dynamic scaling<br>
+changes and dragging between display of different capabilities.

 ## Using the MicroCODE.Resizer